 Who Controls Your Digital Identity?
 How Europe Wants to Become a Global Watchdog in the Internet Age

 From Facebook to Twitter, people’s online interactions have become central to how they are viewed in the online and offline worlds.
-Yet amid this push, battles are being fought over our online privacy and who controls our online identities that pit global policymakers against some of the world’s largest companies like Google and Amazon.
+Amid this push, battles are being fought over our online privacy and who controls our online identities that pit global policymakers against some of the world’s largest companies like Google and Amazon.
 In this fight, Europe has become a major player.
 It already has some of the toughest privacy standards worldwide, going further than the United States to offer people control over their online data.
 And a raft of recent legal decisions has extended Europe’s reach beyond its borders, potentially giving it control over how people in the United States and beyond interact online.
 Have these efforts gone too far?
 And should Europe be allowed to dictate how global privacy and data protection standards are created?

 Sponsored by World Affairs Council of America and the EU Delegation to the US, in partnership with Mariusz M. Brymora, Consul General of Poland / Elected 2016 EU Local Chair